randall-coding/uvdesk-acorn/README.md

 `acorn build -t uvdesk`

-`acorn run -s uvdesk:uvdesk -n uvdesk uvdesk`
+`acorn run -s uvdesk-mariadb:uvdesk-mariadb -n uvdesk uvdesk`

 Visit your acorn dashboard to see if your deployment was successful.